Jump To

 11.3.3 Other Programming / Events

-OCPD hosts a variety of additional information-based, skills-development, and networking programs throughout the academic year.
-OCPD will hold workshops on networking, judicial clerkships, the bar exam, and honors and fellowship programs, to name a few.
-Finally, the office organizes trips to select cities outside of Madison.
-These trips include information sessions and networking events and allow students to engage with practicing attorneys.
+OCPD hosts a variety of additional information-based and skills-development throughout the academic year.
+OCPD will hold workshops on networking, judicial clerkships, and honors and fellowship programs, to name a few.
+Students should regularly check 12twenty and the OCPD weekly newsletter for information about upcoming events.

 11.4 Individual Counseling

-As a student, you will be assigned an OCPD advisor to serve as a point person to prepare you for your job search.
-OCPD staff are all professionals with varying backgrounds in law practice who believe in a holistic approach to counseling.
+You will be assigned an OCPD advisor to serve as a point person for your job search.
+OCPD advisors are professionals with varying legal backgrounds who believe in a holistic approach to counseling.
 Each advisor is available by appointment to help students with resumes, cover letters, interviewing skills, job search strategies, connections with alumni in cities across the United States, and a wide range of other services.
 During your 1L intake appointment, you will talk over your career goals and interest areas.
 In addition, you will have an opportunity to develop your own personal job search strategy and learn about some of the best resources for advancing that plan.
-This first intake meeting is intended to ensure your OCPD advisor meets you to learn about your career goals and aspirations.
 You will receive instructions via email on how to schedule this appointment.
-After your initial intake meeting, you are highly encouraged to make acounseling meetings with your advisor throughout your job search.
+After your initial intake meeting, you are highly encouraged to make additional counseling meetings with your advisor throughout your job search.

-Symplicity is a multi-purpose online resource available to current law students and alumni.
-The UW Law Symplicity page functions as a searchable job database, event information hub, counseling scheduler and more.
+12twenty is a multi-purpose online resource available to current law students and alumni.
+The UW Law 12twenty page functions as a searchable job database, event information hub, counseling scheduler and more.

-The most widely used aspect of Symplicity is its job search functionality.
+The most widely used aspect of 12twenty is its job search functionality.
 OCPD maintains password-protected access to this searchable job database with the most up-to-date employment opportunities available.
-The Symplicity job bank includes all current job openings submitted to OCPD by employers as well as opportunities derived through OCPD outreach.
-Symplicity contains a variety of postings ranging from part-time and full-time jobs, summer positions, and externships that tailor to your career preferences.
+The 12twenty job bank includes all current job openings submitted to OCPD by employers as well as opportunities derived through OCPD outreach.
+12twenty contains a variety of postings ranging from part-time and full-time jobs, summer positions, and externships tailored to your career preferences.

-In addition to providing a database to access and apply for jobs, Symplicity is the multi-dimensional resource you should use for on-campus interviews (outlined below in 11.6), storing your application documents, signing up for OCPD events (workshops, networking events, professional panels, etc.), and scheduling counseling appointments.
-Symplicity also houses Alumni Network Connect, a resource for identifying alumni willing to provide advice and guidance to students and recent grads.
-First-year students receive a Symplicity username and password that will allow access soon after submitting a signed Statement of Professional Obligations.
+In addition to providing a database to access and apply for jobs, 12twenty is the multi-dimensional resource you should use for on-campus interviews (outlined below in 11.7), storing your application documents, signing up for OCPD events (workshops, networking events, professional panels, etc.), and scheduling counseling appointments.
+First-year students receive 12twenty access soon after submitting a signed Statement of Professional Obligations.

 11.6 Resources